wearvr/nibiru-vr-unity-sdk-instructions/docs/nibiru-in-app-purchases.md

 ## Next

-If you are submitting a test build, you need to [disable the payment SDK](/docs/disabling-payment-sdk.md).
+If you are submitting a test build, you need to [disable the payment SDK](/docs/disabling-payment-sdk.md) so that it may be tested.

 If you want to [release your app](/Readme.md), you need to make sure the [payment SDK is enabled](/docs/disabling-payment-sdk.md).